kpbird/kpbird.github.io/_posts/2015-06-27-Go-Language-For-Java-Developer-Part-4.md

 There are few obvious keywords like break, case, if, for, etc but few keywords are new in Go Language.

-1. fund: To declare function
+1. func: To declare function
 2. interface: To declare interface (It's different than Java's interface)
 3. defer: something like finalise method in Java
 4. go: To create thread